8 Really Good Tips for Hanging Curtains

 Tip #2: Create an Illusion of Height with a Shade

 Here is a trick to make the window look tall and important.
 Hang the pole at least twelve inches above the frame and hang a bamboo or roman shade under the pole.
 Combining the two window treatments adds to the design and allows the panels to be hung high without a large space of blank wall showing through.
-The shade is covering the blank wall and gives the illusion that the window is tall.

 Tip #3: Extend the Curtain Rod Beyond the Width of the Window